Christonja/100-days-of-code/log.md

 **Today's Progress**: Started work on Speller in CS50

 **Thoughts**: Not much to say, but been doing FCC so much lately it's nice to take a break with CS50.

+### Day 49: October 13, Tue, 2018

+**Today's Progress**: Continued work on Speller

+**Thoughts**: Got it to compile however appears to be some very logical problems.
+Will have to investigate further at a later stage.